 Lastly, somewhat related, there is the question of daylight hours.
 These will change significantly over the course of walking the South Island.
 This chart shows that you might start out with just over 15 hours between sunrise and sunset on 1 January in the latitude of Christchurch, but three months later you are down to 11.5 hours in which to get your daily hike done – a good reason for not walking too early or late in the season.
 (Here’s a specific scenario: Bluff on 27 January has 15 hrs between sunrise and sunset; if you get to Picton two months later, you will experience just 12 hours.)

 People die in NZ rivers every year.
 Usually from trying to cross rivers in flood.
 Small streams can turn into raging torrents within a day with heavy rain, but they can also drop back down again fairly quickly when it stops raining, so clearly patience might save your life in this sort of situation.
 There are a number of larger rivers to cross on the TA, so knowing how to do so safely is important.
-The Mountain Safety Council’s river safety brochure is a good guide, but you can also do training courses to gain better experience.
+The Mountain Safety Council’s river safety web page and brochure is a good guide, but you can also do training courses to gain better experience.

 Read the brochure, but some basics are: make sure the key items in your pack are sealed against water in case you fall over.
 This will help to make it float if you are swept off your feet and have to hang on to it; plus you will want warm dry clothes after an unplanned swim in a freezing river.
 Shuffle your feet so they stay on the bottom and you can feel your way across.
 This is fairly instinctive.
 Use a strong stick pushed at an angle into the water on the upstream side.
 This is not so intuitive, but if you put it where you want to lean on it, downstream, a strong current can push it up and off the bottom, while upstream it will be pushed downwards onto the river bed.
 Walking poles are not going to carry much of your weight in difficult situations, hence using a stick, though they are obviously better than nothing.
 And lastly, if there is more than one person, each holds the other’s pack waist belt, with the strongest person upstream.